cybercolombia/cybercolombia.github.io/_pages/summer_school_9.md

 ---
+<span class="cc-status cc-status--archive">Completed · June 16–18, 2026</span>

-### Introduction
+## Introduction
-<p style="text-align: justify; text-justify: inter-word;">Join us for the <strong>ninth edition</strong> of the <strong>CyberColombia International School</strong> series.
-This year, the program focuses on <strong>state-of-the-art topics</strong> in <strong>High-Performance Computing, AI/ML, and Quantum Computing</strong>.
-The event is designed to provide students, researchers, and professionals from both the private and public sectors with <strong>in-depth technical talks and hands-on training</strong>.
-Participants will gain valuable insights and practical skills in the use of <strong>high-performance computing (HPC) technologies</strong>.</p>
+The **ninth edition** of the **CyberColombia International School** focused on **High-Performance Computing, AI/ML, and Quantum Computing**.
+The program combined technical talks with hands-on training for students, researchers, and professionals from the public and private sectors.
 <p></p>

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">